itential/ipctl/docs/configuration-reference.md

 Configures the name of the user to use when authenticating to the Itential Platform server.
-This should be the username used to login to the server and determines the level of authorzation.
+This should be the username used to login to the server and determines the level of authorization.

 The default value for `username` is `admin@pronghorn`.